leviathanbadger/cc-web-components/README.md

 ```

 Run `npm run test` to execute the test suite.
-Linting is performed on both TypeScript and Rust code using ESLint, rustfmt and
+Linting is performed using ESLint.
-clippy.
-Install the Rust components with `rustup component add rustfmt clippy`.
 Run `npm run lint` to check formatting and common issues.

 ## Draggable Number